 John E. Marriott/agefotostock

-With the survival of the gray wolf in question, the species was listed as endangered under the Endangered Species Act (ESA) in 1974.
+With the survival of the gray wolf in question, the species was listed as endangered under the Endangered Species Act in 1974.
 The U.S. Fish & Wildlife Service (USFWS) is the federal agency responsible for oversight of gray wolf recovery including the authority to list, reclassify, and delist the species from under the ESA.

 Once a gray wolf population is delisted from the ESA, wolves within the geographical boundary no longer receive federal protections.
 The wolf management role is then transferred to state governments and politically appointed wildlife commissions.
 States can maintain their own conservation laws, but they are generally much weaker than the protections afforded to wolves by being on the federal endangered species list.